Doctor Answers: How to Stop Taking Tamsulosin Safely

 prostate health support group

-• Alpha-Blockers: Tamsulosin belongs to the class of alpha-blockers, and concurrent use with other medications in this class may lead to an additive effect, potentially causing excessive blood pressure reduction or increased side effects.
+• Alpha-blockers: Taking Flomax with other alpha-blockers can lead to excessive blood pressure reduction or increased side effects.

 • Other Alpha-Adrenergic Blockers: Concurrent use of tamsulosin with other alpha-adrenergic blockers may result in increased side effects, such as dizziness or lightheadedness.
 This combination should be approached with caution and under medical supervision.